Showing posts with label Michael Sarrazin. Show all posts

 Margot Kidder as Marcia Curtis

 Rounding out this feminine trifecta of talent was Cornelia Sharpe, a name sure to inspire a lot of “Who?” these days, but back in the ‘70s she was the new blonde on the block; heavily touted in the press for her Faye Dunaway cheekbones (minus the acting chops), and appealing malleability in any number of underwritten “girlfriend” roles of the sort so prevalent during the male-dominated decade (most famously, Serpico-1973).
-Sharpe’s part in The Reincarnation of Peter Proud doesn’t really buck this trend, her presence in the largely female cast merely adding to the hopeful speculation that the R-rated suspenser was going to have a sizable overlay of ticket-selling sex and nudity with its supernatural shocks.
+Sharpe’s role in The Reincarnation of Peter Proud doesn’t really buck this trend; her presence in the largely female cast merely adding to the hopeful marketplace speculation that this R-rated suspenser was going to have a sizable overlay of ticket-selling sex and nudity to go with its supernatural shocks.

 Cornelia Sharpe as Nora Hayes